What Causes Septic Tank Odor in Your House?

 Buying a New Home: Plumbing Inspections

 Are you buying a new home?
-When we say “new,” we’re not necessarily talking about a brand new home, but a new home for you.
+When we say “new,” we’re not necessarily talking about a brand new home, but new to you.
 If you put an offer in on a house, you’re going to order a home inspection and depending on where you live, possibly a termite inspection.
 But, what about the plumbing, have you put much thought into that?
+Home buyers need to know all of what they’re getting into or they may end up in hot water.
 Let’s say you found your dream home.
 It’s been a rental for the last 20 years, but you don’t mind.
 The owners recently re-painted the whole house from the inside out, and they installed new carpets.
 You’re ready to make an offer and seal the deal, assuming the inspection goes well.
-The general contractor who moonlights as an inspector says the house looks good but did he take a close look at the plumbing?
-It has had several renters over the years, and that could be cause for concern.
+The general contractor who moonlights as a home inspector, or the inspection service recommended by the real estate agent,

 Clogged Drains 101

 When you’re a homeowner, drain clogs are inevitable, especially when you live in a house with toddlers or children, or you have a large family.
 Before you call the plumber to handle a clogged drain, there are some things that you can do to try and remove the blockage on your own.
 Toilets: If you have a clogged toilet, the trusty plunger is your first line of defense.
 Plungers do more than just unclog toilets, they can be used to unclog bathtubs and showers as well, but just be sure that you fill the base of the shower or tub with at least one inch of water, this way there is a seal before you begin plunging.
 If the plunger doesn’t do the trick, try a drain auger, also known as a “snake.”
 This is a flexible cable that is pushed into a drain to manually break apart the clog.

 Advantages of Copper and PVC Pipes